-One hour a week of classroom discussion and practical work in infantry platoon and company tactics; plus an additional hour on school of the soldier and exercise of command.
+One hour a week of classroom discussion and practical work in military teaching; plus an additional hour on school of the soldier and exercise of command.

 40. ADVANCED ARMY ROTC.
 Fall term only.
 Credit 3 hours.
 M W F 8, 10 or 12; or T Th S 9 or 11.
 The student must also satisfactorily complete leadership laboratory Courses 40A and 40B.
 See academic subject requirements below.